 - Slowly whisk in the broth and salt, scraping up any brown bits left behind from the chicken.
 Bring to a boil.

 - Once boiling, turn down to a simmer.
 Cover and cook for 10 minutes.

 - Stir in the broccoli.
 Cover again and cook for another 3-5 minutes or until the rice is fully cooked and broccoli is tender.
 Stir in the cheese until melted.

-- Remove from the heat.
+- Taste and adjust for salt then remove from the heat.
 Let it rest with the lid on for 10 minutes before serving.

 - *If you have a small skillet, you may need to cook the vegetables and chicken in batches.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.